 1. Measure the back of each shelf: width and height.
 Cut foam core or plywood to these measurements making the board slightly smaller so it will fit in the shelf after you wrap the paper or fabric around it.

 2. If foam core boards are slightly warped, pile a few books on them overnight to flatten.
 Once flat, attach the paper with spray glue.

 3. If using bead board wallpaper.
 Paint it and let it dry before attaching to the cut foam core.
 If you paint it on the foam board the moisture in the paint will loosen the spray glue.

 4. Wrap the excess paper to back of the foam board and use mailing or duct tape to secure.

 5. Place in shelf.
 If it is a tight fit and you want to remove it, wedge a spatula behind one edge so you can grab it to remove.

-Is there any place in your home that would look nice with an easy and budget friendly color swap?
+Is there open shelving or a bookcase in your home that would look nice with an easy and budget friendly color swap?